ashutoshbw/dummy-content/packages/dummy-content/README.md

 It contains functions that can generate from a single random word to whole randomized article like content.
 Let's see how to call and compose these functions starting from the most basic one generate radomized text.

-Note: Each of these functions are usually very small.
+**Note**: Each of these functions are usually very small.
 And if you need something different you can easily replace one with your own written one.
 As long as it takes and returns the right kind of things, it will play nicely with other functions.

 #### A word